Negligence is legally defined as the failure to exercise the degree of care that a reasonable person would exercise in similar circumstances.

 2. Breach of Duty

-Once duty of care is established, the personal injury lawyer must demonstrate that the defendant breached this duty.
+Once duty of care is established, you must demonstrate that the defendant breached this duty.
 This breach can occur through negligent actions or through a failure to act responsibly.
 A common example involves the duty each motorist owes to other drivers, pedestrians, and cyclists.
 Drivers are expected to adhere to traffic laws, maintain their vehicles to prevent accidents, and refrain from dangerous behaviors, such as running a red light.

 If a driver decides to drink and drive, or engages in road rage, they breach their duty to others on the road.
 While they may face criminal charges, your civil lawsuit can serve as the avenue to recover your personal damages from injuries sustained.